Shieldemma/Instagram-User-Analysis/README.md

 **2:Bots and Fake Accounts:** The investors wants to know if the platform is crowded with fake and dummy  accounts

-**Task:** Provide data on users(bots) who have liked every singe photo on the site (since any normal user would not be able to do this
+**Task:** Provide data on users(bots) who have liked every single photo on the site (since any normal user would not be able to do this

 **Dataset:** The data is stored inside Microsoft azure sql database the data contains a total dataset of 7 columns namely “comments, follows, likes, photo_tags, photos,tags, users”